 We conducted a Gemba walk of the project and were as thorough as possible.
 A Gemba walk is a concept from Lean Construction and describes personal observations of work where the work is happening.
 (Learn more about Gemba walks.)

 - Interviewing the site quality manager, site superintendent, foreman, laborers and even the pump truck operator – to get a feel of the system from all perspectives.
 We talked about defective installations, accessibility, process, etc.

 - Examining the products on site.
 It was helpful to see the defective products on site and understand what made them defective.

 - Reviewing specific operations and installation processes and learning what worked and what didn't.
 We also took notes for how to mediate an issue if something went wrong.

 - Monitoring during installation and how to quantify defective spheres that remained in the slab.

-04. Attending specialized training - The final step in becoming an expert was attending training and passing the examination to become a Concrete Construction Special Inspector (CCSI) from the American Concrete Institute (ACI).
-While this training does not specialize in the Cobiax system, Jayson took the opportunity to sit with like-minded people to discuss voided slabs potential issues, problem-solving, and suitable mix designs.
+04. Attending specialized training - The final step in becoming an expert was attending training.
+While the training didn't specialize in the Cobiax system, we took the opportunity to sit with like-minded people to discuss voided slabs potential issues, problem-solving, and suitable mix designs.
 One suggestion was to get the manufacturer's representative on site with the structural engineer to observe the process.

 05. Holding a preinstallation meeting - As the construction manager, it would be easy to rely on our trade partner to get the job done – and often that's what happens.
 However, at Pepper we apply a more comprehensive approach to quality, where once armed with the knowledge of how the work should be installed, we then get the entire team together - Pepper, engineer, trade partner and supplier - to discuss the process in a pre-installation meeting.
 It's a checks and balances process that is part of our quality management program on all projects, and it serves as our last line of defense.